-Output AC from a Pure sine wave inverter is just as good as Mains Power from an Utility supply.
+Output AC from a Pure sine wave UPS is just as good as Mains Power from an Utility supply.
 Hence, it is safe for expensive appliances like Laptops,

-PC etc. A square wave inverter produces modified Sine wave AC out put, and hence used mainly for CFL lighting etc. applications.
+PC etc. A square wave UPS produces modified Sine wave AC out put, and hence used mainly for CFL lighting etc. applications.

-Batteries should be connected as per the inverter specifications.
-If a inverter is a 12V system then battery and panel connection should be such that it should have output of 12V.
-You can connect batteries in parallel, but not exceeding the recommended Ah specification of inverter.
+Batteries should be connected as per the UPS specifications.
+If a UPS is a 12V system then battery and panel connection should be such that it should have output of 12V.
+You can connect batteries in parallel, but not exceeding the recommended Ah specification of UPS.

 When selected Eco Mode battery charging commences from 100V and even in high voltage fluctuations.
 UPS mode is for areas where sensitive equipment like Pcs, Laptops etc. run and there is no voltage fluctuations.